junxit/us-congress-bills-114/metadata.md

 - 2015-06-08 — Placed on the Union Calendar, Calendar No. 101.
 - 2015-06-08 — Reported by the Committee on Judiciary.
 H. Rept.
 114-141.
 - 2015-06-08 — Reported by the Committee on Judiciary.
 H. Rept.
 114-141.
+- 2015-06-09 — Considered under suspension of the rules. (consideration: CR H3956-3959)
+- 2015-06-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+889.
+- 2015-06-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-06-09 — Mr. Goodlatte moved to suspend the rules and pass the bill.
+- 2015-06-09 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3956-3957)
+- 2015-06-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H3956-3957)